Archive Organization

 # Add custom types as neededInitialization

-When you run glx init, the CLI automatically creates the vocabularies/ directory by copying the standard vocabulary templates from Standard Vocabularies.
-You can then customize these files to add archive-specific types.
+When you run glx init or glx import, the CLI copies the standard vocabulary templates from Standard Vocabularies into a vocabularies/ directory.
+You can then customize these files to add archive-specific types, or move them to a different location.

 See Core Concepts for details on defining custom vocabulary entries and Standard Vocabularies for the complete set of standard vocabulary files.